 The Most Venerable Order of the Hospital of St. John of Jerusalem

 Canada's oldest continuously awarded honour, the Order of St. John is bestowed in recognition of voluntary services rendered to the Order (St. John Ambulance) in an exemplary manner.
 The Order consists of five grades; Bailiff Grand Cross; Knight/Dame of Grace/Justice; Commander; Officer and Serving Member.
-Appointments are made in the name of The Queen and an investiture is held annually at Government House.
+Appointments are made in the name of The King and an investiture is held annually at Government House.